a-bergman/Analysis-Tools/README.md

 # Road Map

 - Plotly scientific & statistical functions
-    - Caveat: Plotly graphs _cannot_ be displayed in GitHub, but they can be viewed in [nbviewer](https://nbviewer.jupyter.org/github/a-bergman/Easy-Graphing/blob/master/Examples/Example%20Charts.ipynb).
+    - Caveat: Plotly graphs _cannot_ be displayed in GitHub, but they can be viewed either in [nbviewer](https://nbviewer.jupyter.org/github/a-bergman/Easy-Graphing/blob/master/Examples/Example%20Charts.ipynb) or if Jupyter notebooks are downloaded and distributed as .html files.

 - Bokeh Interactive functions

 -----